inlined/blog/markdown/leadership.md

 ## 5. Empathize and develop a routine

-As your skills improve, you'll forget what it was like to earn those skills.
+As your skills improve, you'll forget what it was like to learn those skills.
 Try hard to remember growing.
 Where you have a series of mentees who will repeatedly learn the same skills, gain a sense of pace for learning those skills.
 Use this information to create an aggressive but reasonable pace for